 One of Queens’s most attractive features is that it shares many of the urban attributes of Manhattan and Brooklyn.
 Only, you can expect a much more affordable price point.

-Being the largest borough in New York, Queens has a wide variety of housing types in its neighborhoods.
+Being the largest of the five boroughs in New York, Queens has a wide variety of housing types in its neighborhoods.
 Ranging from single-family homes, condos, apartment complexes, to townhomes.
 The median monthly rentals and home listings are significantly lower.

 The multitude of neighborhoods Queens have to offer are all sporting different personalities and charms that are ideal for every sort of New Yorker.